 Get help with your child care costs

-How do I apply for help with my daycare costs?
+How do I apply for help with my child care costs?

 Follow these steps complete your application:

-- Go to the online Child Care Registry and Waitlist (this will take you to an external website outside of ottawa.ca).
+- Go to the online Child Care Registry and Waitlist.

 - If you are a new applicant, create a new account and choose a passphrase (password).